 The park has a wide variety of habitats which include long sandy beaches, with mobile sand dunes and cork oak forest.
 This coastline is famous for its strong winds, the levante (east wind) and poniente (west wind).

-pine forest and marshes. coastal reserve with stretches of rocky cliffs along the Atlantic coastline, with views over the sea and to the rocky headland of Cape Trafalgar and its lighthouse.
+pine forest and marshes.
+A coastal reserve with stretches of rocky cliffs along the Atlantic coastline, with views over the sea and to the rocky headland of Cape Trafalgar and its lighthouse.
 Stone watchtowers stand guard along the cliffs overlooking the sea.
 The variety of habitats includes pine forest (umbrella pines)a densely wooded area that stretches inland from the sea cliffs , mobile dunes and major wetland area.

-sandy beaches and salt pans. landscape of sandy beaches, marshes, salt pans, freshwater lakes and tidal inlets.
+sandy beaches and salt pans.
+A landscape of sandy beaches, marshes, salt pans, freshwater lakes and tidal inlets.
 Salt has been extracted from the bay since Phoenican times, however only a few salt pans are in operation today.

 marshy wilderness.
 One of Europe’s most important wetland reserves.
 The park as a whole comprises three distinct kinds of ecosystem: the marshlands, the Mediterranean scrublands and the coastal mobile dunes with their beachs.
 This mix of land and water has to created an environment uninhabited by people but ideal for wildlife.